VSkin

 The continuous float scale is split into five named exteriors, each covering a slice of the 0 to 1 range: Factory New (0.00 to 0.07), Minimal Wear (0.07 to 0.15), Field-Tested (0.15 to 0.38), Well-Worn (0.38 to 0.45) and Battle-Scarred (0.45 to 1.00).

-Not every skin exists in all five conditions.
-Valve assigns each skin its own float cap, a minimum and maximum that restrict which exteriors it can roll.
-The AWP Asiimov, for example, has a minimum float around 0.18, so it can never be Factory New or Minimal Wear and starts at Field-Tested.
-Some finishes are capped low and appear almost exclusively Factory New.
+These labels are how the market groups skins, but the exact float inside a tier still matters: a Field-Tested at 0.16 looks much cleaner than one at 0.37.
+Not every skin exists in all five conditions either.
+Valve gives each skin its own float cap, a minimum and maximum that restrict which exteriors it can roll.
+The AWP Asiimov has a minimum around 0.18, so it can never be Factory New and starts at Field-Tested.

 What is the pattern seed (pattern index)?

-The seed only creates meaningful visual differences on pattern-driven finishes such as Case Hardened, Fade, Doppler, Marble Fade and similar.
-On most uniform finishes the seed still exists, but it produces little or no visible change, so it rarely affects those skins' value.
+The seed is locked in at creation and cannot be changed, so the look it produces is permanent for that item.
+It only creates meaningful visual differences on pattern-driven finishes such as Case Hardened, Fade, Doppler and Marble Fade.
+On uniform finishes the seed still exists, but it produces little or no visible change, so it rarely affects those skins' value.

 Why do float and seed affect value and rarity?